raysca/quiz/revis3.md

-# Preparing for the role of a (Senior) Full Stack Developer
+# Preparing for the Role of a (Senior) Full Stack Developer

-In this new year, are you looking for a new job?
-Maybe you are looking to become a (Senior) Full Stack Developer.
-If you are, you might be wondering what topics you should revise to be ready for a Full Stack Developer interview.
+As we embark on a new year, if you are considering a career change or aspiring to step into the realm of a (Senior) Full Stack Developer, it's essential to prepare thoroughly for potential interviews.

-In this article, I will share some topics that you should be familiar with to be ready for a Full Stack Developer interview.
+This article aims to guide you on the key topics you should be well-versed in to confidently tackle Full Stack Developer interviews.

 ## HTML, CSS, JavaScript

-These are the basic building blocks of the web.
-As a Full Stack Developer, you should be comfortable with these three technologies.
+Mastering the fundamentals of web development is crucial.
+As a Full Stack Developer, ensure your proficiency in:

-Here are some common topics that you should be familiar with:

 - Accessibility
 - SEO